 - Doxycycline Shortage leaves People and Pets Scrambling for Treatment Alternatives

 - Not the Heartworms You Used to Know.

 Vetsulin is back!
 Most authorities consider Vetsulin, known as Caninsulin outside the USA, to be the initial insulin of choice for treatment of dogs with diabetes mellitus.
 Manufacturing problems that go back to 2009 led to the FDA having it withdrawn from the U.S. market.
 These issues have finally been resolved and the FDA has approved the drug for release.
 It should be available by 4/24/13.
 More info: Vetsulin Insulin Updated and Approved For Release in USA

-Last year's drought is likely to lead to higher levels of aflatoxin, a dangerous mold byproduct, in corn.
+Recent drought conditions are likely to lead to higher levels of aflatoxin, a dangerous mold byproduct, in corn.
 The first recall due to aflatoxin occurred in February 2013, and there will likely be more.
 Avoiding foods that contain corn will help to protect your dogs from this toxin.
 See the following for more information:

 - Grain Handlers Wary of Toxin Lingering in Corn Harvest

 - Dog food recall underscores toxic danger in drought-hit U.S. corn

 - Corn-Containing Dog Food at Increased Risk of Aflatoxin